Vincera Foundation fosters break-through research, specialized education, and profound innovation.

 The medical conditions collectively known as “core injuries” were born out of Dr. William C. Meyers’ discovery in the early 1980s that medicine had a misunderstanding of the basic anatomy and physiology of the pubic symphysis, the muscles that attach to it, and the hip.
 From that time, he has pioneered diagnosis, treatment, rehabilitation and prevention protocols for core injuries.
 Vincera has partnered with the world’s leading experts on hip preservation, core anatomy, radiology, rehabilitation, athletic training, sports medicine, plus other experts.
 This team has conducted much research and generated peer reviewed research publications on this topic.
 Even after all of these advances, there still remain basic questions about the anatomy of the core.
-The Center will be the epicenter of the search for the answers.
+Vincera is the epicenter of the search for the answers.

-Spearheaded by surgeons, research will focus on expanding the extensive work to date by establishing a research fellowship program and conducting cutting-edge research, education and innovation in the following areas:
+Spearheaded by surgeons, research is focused on expanding the extensive work to date with a research fellowship program and conducting cutting-edge research, education and innovation in the following areas:

-Basic Science — will conduct biological studies (in conjunction with other facilities) that investigate the process of healing and scar formation within the core muscles (with attention to various clinical interventions including injections of corticosteroids and pro-inflammatory mediators such as PRP), and effects of degenerative arthritis in the hip on the core musculature with the goal of developing innovative approaches and treatments.
+Basic Science — conducting biological studies (in conjunction with other facilities) that investigate the process of healing and scar formation within the core muscles (with attention to various clinical interventions including injections of corticosteroids and pro-inflammatory mediators such as PRP), and effects of degenerative arthritis in the hip on the core musculature with the goal of developing innovative approaches and treatments.

-Biomechanics — will utilize a multi-disciplined approach to study joint function of the hip and pelvis to better understand the core musculature and their disorders by using diagnostic imaging and biomechanical studies such as motion analysis and muscle function testing to develop more effective non-operative treatment, postoperative rehabilitation protocols, timely intervention, and moving innovative scientific knowledge into clinical practice.
+Biomechanics — utilizing a multi-disciplined approach to study joint function of the hip and pelvis to better understand the core musculature and their disorders by using diagnostic imaging and biomechanical studies such as motion analysis and muscle function testing to develop more effective non-operative treatment, postoperative rehabilitation protocols, timely intervention, and moving innovative scientific knowledge into clinical practice.

 Be a part of building a place for core medicine innovation.
 Donate Now